Laos entry requirements for Nigeria passport holders

 May be checked

 Nigerian passport holders need a visa to enter Laos.
-You must apply for an e-visa online before you travel — there's no visa on arrival for Nigerian citizens as of 2026.
+You must arrange this before you travel — there's no visa-on-arrival option for Nigerian citizens, and Laos doesn't offer an eVisa for this nationality.
+Plan ahead and apply through the nearest Lao embassy or consulate.

 Entry requirements